michaelnmmeyer/mascara/README.md

 ## Usage

 The API is described in `mascara.h`.
 There is a concrete example in `example.c`.
-Use the corresponding binary like so:
+Compile this file with `make`, and use the output binary like so:

     $ ./example "And now, Laertes, what's the news with you?"